hackclubiter/Codathon-PyDev/Day-01/README.md

 > Tbh, there are many IDEs for Python like PyCharm, Jupyter Notebook, VS Code.
 But If you will ask me, then I will prefer VS Code over others because VS Code has lot of functionalities and it is easier to use.

+You can watch the video for more idea: [Video](https://www.youtube.com/watch?v=eXinDi55iOk)

 ### Now you have selected your IDE, lets move to the coding part...